Queens-Aerospace/dev_env/GITHUB_DOCS_MARKDOWN.md

 	code .

- (the above line of code opens vscode in your current directory so make sure you're in the den_env dir when you run that)
+ (the above line of code opens vscode in your current directory so make sure you're in the den_env directory when you run that)

 Now, you should see all of the files in the repo in VSCode.
 Now we will set up your development environment.
 First press ctrl+shift+P. You should then see a search bar open up.
 In that search bar, search for Dev Containers: Rebuild and Reopen in Container, and select this option.
 The dev container will now begin to build, this wil take anywhere between 15-40 mins the first time it build.
 Once it is built, you should see the same things VSCode as you did before, however now you are in the development container.
 Now, we will configure your branch.
 Make a new terminal within VSCode and type the following commands.
 These ensure you have access to all repos you need, and will give you a branch on our repo.